Michelle: Alright, well, here we are with Maria from Celebrity Dance Studio. Is it still called Celebrity now you’re at another…?

 Maria: Absolutely,

-Michelle: What do you think is the one most important traits for a dance teacher to have?
+Michelle: What do you think are the most important traits for a dance teacher to have?

-Maria: Definitely I think a dance teacher needs to have an empathy and be able to relate to the student on their level, and what I mean by that is, as teachers, we often have a strong understanding of achievement, how we’re progressing, but that’s irrelevant if the student is not on the same level as you.
-So a successful teacher needs to able to bring themselves on to the student’s level, and understand how they’re experiencing their learning and stay with them on their path.
-And that’s probably one of the hardest thing to do, because a lot of teachers tend to just have one mode of teaching and off they go and a lot of students fall by the wayside if they don’t…they’re not able to come back.
+Maria: Definitely, I think a dance teacher needs to have empathy and be able to relate to the student on their level, and what I mean by that is, as teachers, we often have a strong understanding of achievement, how we’re progressing, but that’s irrelevant if the student is not on the same level as you.
+So a successful teacher needs to be able to bring themselves on to the student’s level, understand how they’re experiencing their learning, and stay with them on their path.
+And that’s probably one of the hardest things to do, because a lot of teachers tend to just have one mode of teaching and off they go, and a lot of students fall by the wayside if they don’t…they’re not able to come back.

 Michelle: Yeah.
 You need to be able to adjust the way that you’re teaching, for example.

 Maria: Absolutely.
-Because we had a lot of issue with confidence and self belief.
+Because we had a lot of issues with confidence and self-belief.
 And we’re working with adults, so they’re really emotional traits that, if you don’t get it right, students are not with you the next day.

 Michelle: And have you ever taught children?

-Maria: Not in ballroom.
-We’ve had a couple of younger, 12, 13 year olds that came to the school for various reasons, but not on a mass, long term thing, no.
+Maria: Not in the ballroom.
+We’ve had a couple of younger, 12- 13-year-olds that came to the school for various reasons, but not on a mass, long-term thing, no.

 Michelle: Did you find any major differences between teaching children and adults?